gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 MySQL
     MySQL database is used together with the RabbitMQ messaging system for storing and sharing information about the status of the cloud.

-FIXME: mention that other database solutions can be implemented (Postgres, ...?)
+Alternatively the PostgreSQL software can be also used as database backend.
+We will use default one: MySQL.

 RabbitMQ
     Messaging service used for inter-process communication among various OpenStack components.

-FIXME: mention that also zeromq can be used (and possibly others?)
+Alternatives to RabbitMQ are the Qpid and ZeroMQ softwares, in this tutorial we will again use the default one: RabbitMQ.

 Keystone
     OpenStack service which provides the authentication service and